 To date, there are 178 emergency shelter beds in the City of Riverside.
 Shelter beds are used as bridge housing for RRH and SHP programs.
 Rapid Re-Housing (RRH) is used to cover the costs of housing while providing case management and support services; providing a period of stability to enable homeless people to transition successfully to and maintain permanent housing within 24 months of program entry.

+During the reporting period, the City anticipates assisting 50 homeless individuals with transitioning from a shelter or bride housing to permanent housing utilizing state and federal resources.
 To achieve its goal of ending homelessness, the CoC encourages communities to transform transitional housing programs to permanent supportive housing or rapid re-housing.
-The CoC is working with the City, which administers ESG funding, to integrate CoC and ESG funding to increase the number of families with children who are assisted through rapid re-housing.